-- Satisfactory Academic Progress is a requirement for all students enrolled in Ogle School.
-All students must maintain an academic grade percentage of 70% and average cumulative attendance of 70% to be considered making satisfactory academic progress and to complete the scheduled course within the maximum time frame.
+- 1. Satisfactory Academic Progress ("SAP") is a requirement for all students enrolled in Ogle School.
+All students must maintain an academic grade percentage of 70% and average cumulative attendance of 70% to be considered making SAP and to complete the scheduled course within the maximum time frame.
 Ogle School's academic year is defined as 900 hours. - 2.
 The maximum time a student has to complete is 143% of the course length.
 All minimum course lengths are determined by The Texas Department of Licensing and Regulation.
-Students who have not completed the course within the maximum time frame may continue as a student at the institution on a cash pay basis.
-However, at no time can a student exceed 150% of the program length regardless of payment method.
+Enrollment will be terminated for students who do not complete the course within the maximum time frame.
+However, they may later re-enroll at the institution on a cash pay basis.
+At no time can a student exceed 150% of the program length regardless of payment method.

-COURSE MAXIMUM TIME ALLOWED WEEKS SCHEDULED HOURS Cosmetology & Cosmetology Hybrid (Full time, 35 hrs/wk) 1000 Hours 41 Weeks 1430 Cosmetology & Cosmetology Hybrid (Part time, 17.5 hrs/wk) 1000 Hours 82 Weeks 1430 Esthetics & Esthetics Hybrid (Full time, 35 hrs/wk) 750 Hours 31 Weeks 1071 Esthetics & Esthetics Hybrid (Part time, 17.5 hrs/wk) 750 Hours 61 Weeks 1071 Instructor & Instructor Hybrid (Full time, 35 hrs/wk) 500 Hours 20 Weeks 714 Instructor & Instructor Hybrid (Part- time, 17.5 hrs/wk) 500 Hours 41 Weeks 714
+COURSE MAXIMUM TIME ALLOWED WEEKS SCHEDULED HOURS Cosmetology & Cosmetology Hybrid (Full time, 35 hours/week) 1000 Hours) 41 Weeks 1430 Cosmetology & Cosmetology Hybrid (Part time, 17.5 hours/week) 1000 Hours) 82 Weeks 1430 Esthetics & Esthetics Hybrid (Full time, 35 hours/week) 750 Hours) 31 Weeks 1071 Esthetics & Esthetics Hybrid (Part time, 17.5 hours/week) 750 Hours) 61 Weeks 1071 Barber (Full time, 35 hours/week) 1000 Hours) 41 Weeks 1430 Barber Part-time, 17.5 hours/week) 1000 Hours) 82 Weeks 1430

-3. The maximum time allowed for transfer students who need less than the full course requirements or parttime students will be determined based on 70% of the scheduled hours.
+The maximum time allowed for transfer students who need less than the full course requirements or part-time students will be determined based on 70% of the scheduled hours.
 Ogle School evaluation periods are based on actual hours completed.
-Students are evaluated for Satisfactory Academic Progress upon meeting both oncampus and hybrid program benchmarks as follows:
+Students are evaluated for SAP upon meeting both on-campus and hybrid program benchmarks as follows: